 55 Chestnut Street, Camden

 This small (seats about 25) bistro is on a side street in Camden.
-It is owned and operated by Brian Hill who is nominated for 2012 James Beard Chef of the Northeast.
+It is owned and operated by Brian Hill who was nominated for 2013 James Beard Chef of the Northeast.
 The menu changes nightly and features 4 appetizers, 1 salad and 4 entrees utilizing fresh, local and organic meats, fish and vegetables.
 Reservations required.
 Open Year Round Tuesday – Saturday, 5:30-9ish 207-230-0083

 7 Public Landing, Camden